jayofelony/pwnagotchi/README-google.md

 Now, the product name and consent screen need to be set -> click ‘Configure consent screen’ and follow the instructions.
 Once finished:

-Select ‘Application type’ to be Web application.
+Select ‘Application type’ to be Desktop application.

 Enter an appropriate name.

-Input http://localhost:8080/ for ‘Authorized redirect URIs’.
+Input http://localhost/ for ‘Authorized redirect URIs’.

 Select the correct oauth scope: